-3. Background and rationale
+2. Background and rationale

-- 1. Directive 2007/44/EC of the European Parliament and of the Council of 5 September 2007 established the legal framework for the prudential assessment of proposed acquisitions and increases of qualifying holdings in credit institutions, assurance, insurance or re-insurance undertakings and investment firms.
-The provisions of Directive 2007/44/EC relating to proposed acquisitions and increases of qualifying holdings in credit institutions were flown into Directive 2013/36/EU. - 2.
+- Directive 2007/44/EC of the European Parliament and of the Council of 5 September 2007 established the legal framework for the prudential assessment of proposed acquisitions and increases of qualifying holdings in credit institutions, assurance, insurance or reinsurance undertakings and investment firms.
+The provisions of Directive 2007/44/EC relating to proposed acquisitions and increases of qualifying holdings in credit institutions were incorporated into Directive 2013/36/EU. - 2.
 Directive 2013/36/EU recognises the fact that the nature of the proposed acquirer might entail an international or a cross-sectorial dimension of the proposed acquisition.
-As such, pursuant to Article 24 of Directive 2013/36/EU, the relevant competent authorities shall fully consult each other when carrying out the assessment if the proposed acquirer is one of the following: - a credit institution, insurance undertaking, reinsurance undertaking, investment firm, or a management company within the meaning of Article 2(1)(b) of Directive 2009/65/EC ('UCITS management company') authorised in another Member State or in a sector other than that in which the acquisition is proposed; - the parent undertaking of a credit institution, insurance undertaking, reinsurance undertaking, investment firm or UCITS management company authorised in another Member State or in a sector other than that in which the acquisition is proposed; or - c. a natural or legal person controlling a credit institution, insurance undertaking, reinsurance undertaking, investment firm or UCITS management company authorised in another Member State or in a sector other than that in which the acquisition is proposed. - 3.
-In order to ensure that the consultation is as effective as possible, EBA is required, pursuant to Article 22(9) of Directive 2013/36/EU, to develop draft Implementing Technical Standards to establish common procedures, forms and templates for the consultation process between the relevant competent authorities as referred to in Article 24 of Directive 2013/36/EU and power is conferred on the Commission to adopt such Implementing Technical Standards. - 4.
-This paper sets out for the purposes of consultation the draft Implementing Technical Standards prepared by EBA pursuant to the mandate set out in Article 22(9) of Directive 2013/36/EU.
+Therefore, pursuant to Article 24 of Directive 2013/36/EU, the relevant competent authorities shall fully consult each other when carrying out the assessment if the proposed acquirer is one of the following: - a credit institution, insurance undertaking, reinsurance undertaking, investment firm, or a management company within the meaning of Article 2(1)(b) of Directive 2009/65/EC ('UCITS management company') authorised in another Member State or in a sector other than that in which the acquisition is proposed; - b. the parent undertaking of a credit institution, insurance undertaking, reinsurance undertaking, investment firm or UCITS management company authorised in another Member State or in a sector other than that in which the acquisition is proposed; or - c. a natural or legal person controlling a credit institution, insurance undertaking, reinsurance undertaking, investment firm or UCITS management company authorised in another Member State or in a sector other than that in which the acquisition is proposed. - 3.
+Furthermore, pursuant to Article 14(2) of Directive 2013/36/EU, Article 24 of the Directive shall also apply in respect of authorisations of credit institutions. - 4.
+In order to ensure that the consultation is as effective as possible, the EBA is required, pursuant to Article 22(9) of Directive 2013/36/EU, to develop draft implementing technical standards to establish common procedures, forms and templates for the consultation process between the relevant competent authorities as referred to in Article 24 of Directive 2013/36/EU, and power is conferred on the Commission to adopt such implementing technical standards. - 5.
+The EBA carried out a public consultation on the draft implementing technical standards it prepared pursuant to the mandate set out in Article 22(9) of Directive 2013/36/EU and finalised the draft implementing technical standards as set out in this final report.